laurent85v/archuseriso/readme.md

 Archuseriso integrates most of the developments of Archiso and adds additional features.
 A list of new build profiles is offered, they make it easy to build an bootable iso image or a bootable disk image with a desktop environment.
 Archuseriso allows creating a live usb drive with persistence and allows installing Arch Linux on a removable USB disk using the iso image or disk image created.

 System and data can be encrypted on the removable medium.
 Several types of file systems are offered, ext4 the default, Btrfs and F2FS.
-Archuseriso also provide tools for adding native ZFS support to the iso image and the disk image, including installing onto a ZFS filesystem.
+Archuseriso also provides tools for adding native ZFS support to the iso image and the disk image, including installing onto a ZFS filesystem.

-Archuseriso images with a desktop environment can beneficially be used as an alternative of the Archiso image for istalling on disk and for maintenance purposes.
+Archuseriso images with a desktop environment can beneficially be used as an alternative of the Archiso image for installing on disk and for maintenance purposes.

 * AUR repository https://aur.archlinux.org/packages/archuseriso
 * ISO image download for DVDs and USB disks http://dl.gnutux.fr/archuseriso/iso